 Why Notion Is Better Than Evernote

 Notion is so much more than a note-taking app.
 You can build an all-encompassing productivity solution for your life within it.
-I’ve written before about how I use Notion to track my life, and I still use it to track my workouts, catalog my journal, and aggregate my writing.
+I’ve written before about how I built a Notion habit tracker, and I still use it to track my workouts, catalog my journal, and aggregate my writing.
 I’m writing this blog post in Notion right now.

 I’ve used Evernote in the past and found it cumbersome.
 Evernote also limits your monthly uploads to 60mb, and your notes have a maximum size of 25mb.
 You can only sync 2 devices to one account, any more and you have to pay.